-From April 2024 a new Dynamic Purchasing System (DPS), named "Specialist Adults Support in Somerset", will be introduced.
-This builds on a DPS that has been in place since 2015 that was initially focused on adults with learning disabilities, but latterly expanded to include adults with mental ill-health.
-The new DPS will not be diagnosis specific, so can be used to procure services for any individual who has been assessed as requiring a specialist care and/or support service.
+From April 2024, a new Dynamic Purchasing System (DPS), named "Specialist Adults Support in Somerset", has been introduced.

+This builds on a DPS that had been in place since 2015 that was initially focused on adults with learning disabilities, but latterly expanded to include adults with mental ill-health.
+The new DPS is not diagnosis specific, so can be used to procure services for any individual who has been assessed as requiring a specialist care and/or support service including those with a learning disability, mental ill heath, autism or a physical disability that requires specialist support.
 It is designed to procure residential care (including respite and short breaks), supported living, specialist domiciliary care, and daytime support.
-Our target is for a 50% reduction in specialist residential care provision for people with learning disabilities across Somerset through the My Life, My Future Programme, and the intention is that this is primarily achieved by significantly reducing the number of new placements we make.
+Our target is for a 50% reduction in specialist residential care provision for people with learning disabilities across Somerset through the 'My Life, My Future' Programme, and the intention is that this is primarily achieved by significantly reducing the number of new placements we make.
 In future we will only consider commissioning a new specialist residential or nursing care placement for people aged 18-65 where:

 - An individual has a level of need that means that this is the only appropriate service.
-This includes people with complex medical needs. - Where Deprivation of Liberty prevents them living in other types of provision
+This includes people with complex medical needs. - Deprivation of Liberty prevents them living in other types of provision.